tsReusableTools/tsrt/packages/sequelize/README.md

   skip?: number;

   /**
-   *  Applies only in case of reading by id (`readOne or read` methods) and gives an alias for reading by value if some field.
+   *  Applies only in case of reading by pk (`readOne or read` methods) and gives an alias for reading by value if some field.
-   *  @default: 'id'.
+   *  @default: model primaryKey.
    */
   getBy?: string;

-  /** Select attributes from main entity to query for. @example: 'id, title' or ['id', 'title'] */ select?: string | string[];
+  /** Select attributes from main entity to query for. @example: 'pk, title' or ['pk', 'title'] */ select?: string | string[];

   /**
    * Sorting conditions.
 Key:value paires.
-   * @example: 'id:asc,title:desc' or ['id:asc', 'title:desc'].
+   * @example: 'pk:asc,title:desc' or ['pk:asc', 'title:desc'].
-   * @default: 'id:asc'.
+   * @default: 'pk:asc'.
    */
   sort?: string | string[];